axonops/documentation/docs/overview/motivation.md

 1. **Too many components** - There are many components including the agents that need to be installed.
 Takes a lot of effort to integrate all components for each customer's on-premises environment, even with fully automated implementation using Ansible.
 2. **Steep learning curve** - The learning curve of deploying and configuring all the components is high.
-4. **Patching hell** - Patching schedule became a nightmare because of the sheer number of components.
+3. **Patching hell** - Patching schedule became a nightmare because of the sheer number of components.
 Imagine having to raise change requests for patching all above components!
-5. **Enterprise hell** - Firewall configurations became big for enterprise on-premises customers, often required many hours of tracing which change requests were unsuccessfully executed.
+4. **Enterprise hell** - Firewall configurations became big for enterprise on-premises customers, often required many hours of tracing which change requests were unsuccessfully executed.
-6. **Multiple dashboards** - Multiple dashboards for metrics, logs and service availability.
+5. **Multiple dashboards** - Multiple dashboards for metrics, logs and service availability.
-7. **Complex alerting configurations** - Alert notification configurations were all over the place.
-Fine tuning alerts and updating them takes a lot of work.
+6. **Complex alerting configurations** - Alert notification configurations were all over the place.
+Fine-tuning alerts and updating them takes a lot of work.

 ## Wish List
 With the above problems in mind, we needed to become more efficient as a company deploying the tools we need to manage our customers.